quinquinus/Harmonization-Project/README.md

 - **inputs** folder contains a audio folder that groups all .wav files needed to harmonize, the list of audios to analyze in .txt file and the database of scales
 - **references** folder represents the real data of the original music, what we tend to have in our results
-- **results** folder groups hramonized audios, plots of frequencies detected and grades of harmonization compared to references
+- **results** folder groups harmonized audios, plots of frequencies detected and grades of harmonization compared to references
 - **code** folder contains program code

 ## Execution steps for each melody